DanielLMcGuire/Phasor/README.md

 A dynamically typed, compiled programming language with a hybrid stack/register-based bytecode virtual machine, *designed* for flexibility.

 Phasor is still in beta, as I wish for a **smooth, stable experience** for the final language.

-The existing implementation still needs a vast amount of work.
-Although it's perfectly stable now, at least enough for me to prototype with.
+> [!WARNING]
+>
+> Phasor is not memory safe!
+> Phasor cannot free memory!
+> Phasor is not verifiably secure!

 You can check out the [website](https://phasor.pages.dev/) as well.